openstack/swift/doc/source/development_auth.rst

 will be omitted.

-It is highly recommended that authentication server implementers prefix their group names and tokens with a configurable reseller prefix (`AUTH_` by default with the included DevAuth).
+It is highly recommended that authentication server implementers prefix their tokens and Swift storage accounts they create with a configurable reseller prefix (`AUTH_` by default with the included DevAuth).
 This prefix will allow deconflicting with other authentication servers that might be using the same Swift cluster.
+Otherwise, the Swift cluster will have to try all the resellers until one validates a token or all fail.

-The only other restriction is that no group name should begin with a period '.' as that is reserved for internal Swift use (such as the .r for referrer designations as you'll see later).
-This shouldn't be an issue if a reseller prefix is in use and does not begin with a period.
+A restriction with group names is that no group name should begin with a period '.' as that is reserved for internal Swift use (such as the .r for referrer designations as you'll see later).

 Example Authentication with DevAuth: